Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-  - Either there is at least one arbitrary data object ([Data Structure Arbitrary data object](#linkad7de86b_f284_4143_b60c_f98d9ba42353)) of type 3 (in this example OID = 0xF1D1) available at the OPTIGA™ to save the unique secret for local encryption.

-  - Or the unique secret for local encryption is already saved and locked.
+  - Either there is at least one arbitrary data object ([Data Structure Arbitrary data object](#linkad7de86b_f284_4143_b60c_f98d9ba42353)) of type 3 (in this example OID = 0xF1D1) available at the OPTIGA™ Trust M to save the unique secret for local encryption or the unique secret for local encryption is already saved and locked.

-  - The OPTIGA™ Shielded connection is activated (presentation layer of the I2C protocol [\[IFX\_I2C\]](#linkdc0f79b5_99c7_4adf_93f5_635fd8a124f4) is present) and is recommended to be used for all commands and
+  - The OPTIGA™ Trust M Shielded connection is activated (presentation layer of the I2C protocol [\[IFX\_I2C\]](#linkdc0f79b5_99c7_4adf_93f5_635fd8a124f4) is present) and is recommended to be used for all commands and